Zero-Shot 3D Shape Correspondence: Experiments

 \subsection{Metrics}

 For the final dense shape correspondence map, we use the standard average geodesic error as in \cite{litany_deep_2017, halimi_unsupervised_2019}.
 We describe the newly proposed metrics below.

-\textbf{Zero-Shot Object Classification Accuracy (ZSClassAcc)} To evaluate if the predicted object class in \ref{class_type_proposal} is accurate, we compare it against the groundtruth shape label.
-However, since LLM-based approaches can predict several synonyms for each class (\eg human and person), the standard classification accuracy becomes infeasible.
+\textbf{Zero-Shot Object Classification Accuracy (ZSClassAcc)} To evaluate if the predicted object class in \ref{class_type_proposal} is accurate, we compare it against the ground-truth shape label.
+However, since LLM-based approaches can predict several synonyms for each class (\textit{e}.\textit{g}., human and person), the standard classification accuracy becomes infeasible.

 Therefore, we propose to generate a set of synonyms for each object class in the dataset from WordHoard \footnote{\url{https://wordhoard.readthedocs.io}}.
 Whenever a class prediction matches any of the synonyms, it is counted as a correct prediction.
 Eventually, the accuracy is calculated as a standard binary classification accuracy.